Octobot (robot): Design influences

-The 3D printed silicon gel body of Octobot is designed to mimic the body of an octopus, and neither one has an internal skeleton.
+The 3D printed silicone gel body of Octobot is designed to mimic the body of an octopus, and neither one has an internal skeleton.
 This material is flexible and sturdy, all while being able to move with ease.
 The Octobot is designed to mimic the movements of an octopus.

 The Octobot itself has also inspired new possibilities for technologies.
 Some scientists think that this new technology could pave the way for advancements in the medical field.
 The discussion of possibly changing the material that these soft-bodied autonomous robots are made from has also surfaced.
-The Octobot could be made from biodegradable material instead of 3D printed silicon gel leading to many advancements in environmental awareness.
-These soft-bodied autonomous robots also have the possibility to be used in search and rescue missions with their ability to be very flexible and possibly squeeze through spaces that humans or current robots may not.
+The Octobot could be made from biodegradable material instead of 3D printed silicone gel, leading to many advancements in environmental awareness.
+These soft-bodied autonomous robots also have the possibility to be used in search and rescue missions, leveraging their ability to be very flexible and possibly squeeze through spaces that humans or current robots may not.